Matthew Tkachuk: Florida Panthers (2022–present)

-On July 22, 2022, two days after informing the Flames of his intention not to re-sign to a long-term deal, Tkachuk was traded to the Florida Panthers along with a conditional fourth-round draft pick in 2025 in exchange for Jonathan Huberdeau, MacKenzie Weegar, Cole Schwindt, and a lottery-protected first-round pick in 2025.
-Tkachuk signed an eight-year, $76 million contract prior to being traded to the Panthers.
-In the NHL 2023 All-Star Game on February 4, 2023, Tkachuk was named the Game MVP after scoring 4 goals and 3 assists of 7 points.
+On July 22, 2022, two days after informing the Flames of his intention not to re-sign to a long-term deal, Tkachuk was traded to the Florida Panthers along with a conditional fourth-round draft pick in 2025 in exchange for Jonathan Huberdeau, Cole Schwindt, MacKenzie Weegar and a lottery-protected first-round pick in 2025.
+Tkachuk signed an eight-year, $76 million contract before being traded to the Panthers.
+In the NHL 2023 All-Star Game on February 4, 2023, Tkachuk was named the Game MVP after scoring four goals and three assists for seven total points.
+In his first season with the Florida Panthers, Tkachuk surpassed his record for points in a season, and finished with 109 at the end of his first year with Florida.
+In recognition of his achievements, Tkachuk was named a finalist for the Hart Memorial Trophy, awarded to the league's most valuable player, ultimately ceding the award to Edmonton Oilers forward and captain Connor McDavid.
+After scoring four goals including three game-winners against the Carolina Hurricanes in the Eastern Conference finals, Tkachuk helped lead the Panthers to the 2023 Stanley Cup Final where the Panthers would fall to the Vegas Golden Knights in five games.